 Nevertheless, an evaluation of the circumstances should be undertaken and include any factors that may require a formal child protection risk assessment.
-(See Threshold Document - Continuum of Help and Support).
+(See Lambeth Multi-Agency Threshold Guidance).

 Following such an assessment, and if the Local Authority identify the child's welfare and best interests would not be met by a return to the parent / guardian's care, the Local Authority may apply for: an Emergency Protection Order or Care Order; a Placement Order or Adoption Order.

 If the child has been Accommodated for more than 20 days then the decision should be undertaken by the Nominated Manager for 'Ceasing Look After a Child'; if the length of time is fewer than 20 days, then this decision can be undertaken by a Team Manager.